HilaryVoegeli/PacMen/README.md

 # PacMen
-## This project creates PacMan projectiles and moves them around the screen with random direction and velocity, while staying within the screen boundaries.
+## This project creates PacMan projectiles and moves them around the screen with random direction and velocity, while staying within the boundaries of the screen edges.

-#### To run this project download the html file, js file, and PacMan1.png.
-Open the files in VS code to modifiy the code and use your browser to see the map in action.
+#### To run this project locally download the html file, js file, and PacMan1.png.
+To view in your broswer, navigate to the GitHub Page for this project.
 #### In the future it would be fun if the pacmen faced the direction they were traveling.

 ###### License information: MIT.
 See license document.